kutoga/dynamic_c/README.md

 DynamicC is a simple and stupid library with just two API calls (`dc_init` and `dc_finish`).
 This lib can be used to compile and use C code at runtime.
-This might heavily improve the performance of some code (compared to a generic programmed solution).
-This should only be done in edge cases and after a lot of profiling.
+This might heavily improve the performance of some code (compared to a generic programmed solution). **NOTE: This should only be done in edge cases and after a lot of profiling, because it can make testing harder and adds a runtime-dependency for a C-compiler.**

 How to use it?
 Just add `dynamic_c.c` and `dynamic_c.h` to your project and use it.
 It is free to use and you do not even have to mention the author of the library.

+The function `dc_finish` accepts C-compiler arguments as a second parameter.
+If it is `NULL`, then `-O3 -Wall -Wextra -Werror` is used.
+Otherwise it is expected that the arguments are followed by `NULL` to indicate the end of the argument list.

 Example (execute `make && ./main`):